srivens-nani/UiPath/README.md

 # UiPath
 # RPA
-This is place where we find some of the intelligent software robots.
+This is place where we can find some of the intelligent software robots.
 # Happy Automation!